abd-bag/predicting_home_values/README.md

 A large difference between train RMSE (7520.87) and test RMSE (18987.79) suggested overfit of the model.
 Thus, the model was tested again with Ridge  and Lasso regularization.

+(Note by Abdullah:
 Root-mean-square deviation
-DescriptionThe root-mean-square deviation or root-mean-square error is a frequently used measure of the differences between values predicted by a model or an estimator and the values observed
+The root-mean-square deviation or root-mean-square error is a frequently used measure of the differences between values predicted by a model or an estimator and the values observed
+Root Mean Square Error (RMSE) is the standard deviation of the residuals (prediction errors).
+Residuals are a measure of how far from the regression line data points are; RMSE is a measure of how spread out these residuals are.
+In other words, it tells you how concentrated the data is around the line of best fit.)

 ### IV.
 Model Results